 Did you go a little too hard on that leg workout you streamed this weekend?
 Did you spend the next couple of days waddling around with sore limbs and avoiding stairs at all costs?

-Enter percussive therapy devices, handheld massage guns — like Theragun, Hypervolt, and KraftGun — that use vibrational frequency (more on that below) to help relieve muscle tension and soreness, and accelerate recovery after those back-to-back HIIT bootcamps you accidentally signed up for.
+Enter percussive therapy devices, handheld massage guns — like Theragun, Hypervolt, and KraftGun — that use vibrational frequency (more on that below) to help relieve muscle tension and soreness, and accelerate recovery after those back-to-back HIIT bootcamps.
 You’ve probably seen them all over the social-media feeds of celebs from Ashley Graham to Khloe Kardashian.
 But do they work?
 We asked two physiotherapists for the low-down on percussive therapy devices and whether or not they’re worth using.

 How Does The Theragun Work?

 Percussive therapy devices, such as the Theragun, vibrate at a specific frequency and amplitude touted to help loosen these cross-bridges.
 “Think of it like trying to hold on for dear life on a rollercoaster, but the vibrations from the wheels make it really hard to maintain a grip on the bar so you eventually just let go,” says Kate Roddy, senior physiotherapist at the Toronto Athletic Club Sport Medicine Clinic.
 When the muscles "let go," it releases some of the soreness.